TD Life Insurance Review

 Features:

-- No medical exam required; pre-existing conditions excluded
+- No medical exam required, though pre-existing conditions are excluded

-- Eligibility requires 30+ work hours/week in a non-dangerous occupation
+- Eligibility requires working 30 or more hours per week in a non-dangerous occupation

 - Includes one-month post-disability recovery benefit